 Tashichho Dzong is a fortress on the northern border of the city.
 It is one of the most beautiful tourist places to visit in Bhutan.
 It is situated in the western bank of the Wang Chhu river.
 This dzong is the largest landmark of the capital city Thimphu.
 The fortress is divided into two major parts.
-One is monastery where the monks reside.
+One is a monastery where the monks reside.
 Another part is the administration with the office of the throne room and the King.
 It is the summer residence of the monks and people from the ministry.
 The flag changing ceremony in the evening is the major event in this dzong which begins in the country yard.
 The unique architecture of the dzong structure and the surrounding environments makes this dzong major attraction for the visitors.

 7. Dochula Pass

 Dochula Pass is a beautiful mountain pass which is on the way to Punakha and Thimphu.
 This pass offers a panoramic view of the mountains of the Himalayan range.
 The view of Cholmari, Druk Wangyal and Lhakhang temple looks amazing from here.
 This pass consists of 108 Chorten built in the memories of the departed Bhutanese soldiers who died during the war against India.
-These stupas/ chortens look beautiful against the snow-capped mountains.
+These stupas/ Chhortens look beautiful against the snow-capped mountains.
 Bhutanese families often come here to celebrate their holidays.
 You can also enjoy your picnic in this serene environment of Dochula Pass.

 8. Gangtey Valley